You just received an invitation to a social gathering or networking event.

 You’re not abnormal — you’re just an introvert.

 Fortunately, having an introverted personality doesn’t mean you can’t network like a boss.
 With technology making it easier and easier for people to work from home, you can find many ways to build your network with minimal requirements for leaving the house.

-Here are a few tips for thriving in the working world without changing your identity.
+Here are some simple networking tips for introverts that will help you thrive in the work world without having to change your identity.

 Remember: The World Wide Web is your oyster.

 The task may seem daunting, but anyone can build a website.
 With all of the development tools out there — many of them even free — you don’t need to be an expert at fancy code to establish your Internet presence.

 Whether you’re a writer, a digital artist, a photographer or a marketing guru, the key is to put your work out there.
 Create a portfolio.
 You can even upload your resume to show off your credentials.
 And don’t forget to include a photo.

 Put a little effort into a nice website, and the next time you receive that event invitation, you won’t have to make small talk with strangers.
 People will know who you are because your reputation will precede you.

 Facebook, Twitter, Instagram … the list goes on and on.